Waste is considered hazardous if it could harm or hurt people or the environment.

 Household chemicals and paint

-Common chemicals, cleaning products, pesticides, fertilisers, engine oil, solvents and paints can be taken to the household recycling centres in Alconbury, Bluntisham and St Neots.
+Common chemicals, cleaning products, pesticides, fertilisers, engine oil and solvents can be taken to the household recycling centres in Alconbury, Bluntisham and St Neots.
 See what you can recycle at the household recycling centres.

 Never pour chemicals down the drain as they can damage the environment.